Bury Hall, Great Ellingham. Courtesy of Emma Wilson

 Nearly two years earlier, the edition of the Norwich Mercury of September 4th, 1830 included a brief mention of the death “at Great Ellingham Mr James Barnard”.
 No further information was provided.

 I cannot find corresponding burials for James Barnard and his wife in the Great Ellingham Parish Registers.
-It is possible that the couple attended the local Baptist Church.
+It is possible that the couple were non-conformists.

-This James Barnard is probably the James Barnard who died in 1830.
+This James Barnard is most likely the James Barnard who died in 1830.